payara/Payara-Community-Documentation/documentation/extended-documentation/alternate-store-for-ejb-timers.md

  _${Product-Root}_ - This is the root of the Payara server directory, referring to where you have Payara installed.  _${Domain}_ - This refers to the name of your Payara domain.  `...` - Denotes a skipping of unrelated code that would be present in the actual file or program.

-## 3. EJB Timers Storage Configuration
+## 3. EJB Persistent Timers Storage Configuration

 Traditionally, persistent EJB timers are set to be stored inside a relational database of configured under the EJB Container component of the server's configuration (on _${Domain}/config/domain.xml_):